Eric M. Solovy

 “The Process and Procedure of Litigating At the World Trade Organization: A Review of the Work of the Appellate Body,” 31 Law and Policy in International Business 677 (Spring 2000), co-authored.

-Lecturer at the Academy of WTO Law and Policy, Georgetown University Law School, presenting on "International Intellectual Property Protection: TRIPS Obligations and Derogations" (2012 and 2013)
+- Lecturer at the Academy of WTO Law and Policy, Georgetown University Law School, presenting on "International Intellectual Property Protection: TRIPS Obligations and Derogations" (2012, 2013, 2014)

 - American Bar Association